 After dropping my camper on the side of the highway, I drove on the world’s longest cobblestone road for 24 km.
 The cobbles were in six wide rows separated by five narrow bands of larger rocks.
 After the spectacular road, I drove through a rugged 2.3 km tunnel that was just wide enough for the truck in places and certainly too low for the camper.

-The town’s stone buildings are built on a steep hillside – many are in ruins but many have been renovated into hotels, restaurants and homes.
-The rough cobblestone streets are incredibly steep and narrow.
+The town’s stone buildings are built on a steep hillside – many are in ruins but others have been renovated into hotels, restaurants and homes.
+The rough cobblestone streets are steep and narrow.
 There are horses and burros in many yards and their excrement is everywhere.
 The church was impressive and attracted thousands of pilgrims to view the miraculous image of St Francis of Assisi on one of the altars.
 A room is full of retablos – small pictures depicting some life-threatening situation from which St. Francis had rescued the victim.
 Car accidents and medical operations are common themes.
-I slept under the stars in the back of my truck woken up often by a braying jack burro intent on fornicating with all the jennies roaming the lot.
+I slept under the stars in the back of my truck.
+I was woken up often by a braying jack burro intent on fornicating with all the jennies roaming the lot.
 The many roosters in most yards competed with others with a cacophony of crowing.

 I started walking before sunrise to climb Montana Sagrada (Sacred Mountain) of the Huichol.
 With vague instructions from a Swiss shopkeeper, it took 1 1/2 hours to get to the top.
 It was easy to see why these Indians chose this place.
 On the NW edge of the local mountains, it is high enough to catch early sunrise light and its small, narrow, 150-yard-long top drops precipitously many thousands of feet to the vast plain below.
 I could see 100 km to the south, west and north.
 There were stone rings, a tiny stone chapel and religious paraphernalia but no peyote.
 This was a special, spiritual place.